 You need a JDBC driver for the RDBMS or other type of data source.

-Next, take a look at how to expand the basic dse sqoop import command used by the demo to migrate data to a Cassandra column family.
+After importing data into text files in Cassandra, take a look at how to expand the basic dse sqoop import command used by the demo to migrate data to a Cassandra table.

 Finally, glance at the extent of the Sqoop commands listed in the online help and the Cassandra additions.